 Below is a summary of the business experience of each our executive officers, directors and director nominees.
-Our director nominees will be appointed after the registration statement, of which this prospectus forms a part, has been declared effective by the Securities and Exchange Commission.
+Our director nominees will be appointed upon the registration statement, of which this prospectus forms a part, being declared effective by the Securities and Exchange Commission.